vegaprotocol/documentation/docs/api/graphql/overview.md

   }
 }
 ```

+### Bus event subscription
+The bus event subscription is different from other subscriptions in one particular way.
+It has an extra filter for batch size.
+If you choose 0, then the subscription will deliver each event as it occurs.
+Otherwise, if you pick 10, for example, you'll receive results in batches of 10, but no response until there are 10 results.

 ## GraphQL playground
 For a more approachable interface, GraphQL playground provides an interactive environment for you to build up queries with full integrated documentation.